 - Drink at least 14-16 glasses of water daily.

-- Salads and fruits should be taken everyday, especially carrot.
+- Salads and fruits should be taken every day, uniquely carrot.

 - Almond oil should be put in nostrils every night before sleeping.